Ogeben1/Hotel-Reservation-Analysis-using-Tableau-and-SQL/README.md

 Insight concerning Guests, revenue, seasonality, additional parking lots were revealed.

  ## Objective
-The goal is to explore the dataset, identify interesting patterns, and create impactful visualizations to tell a compelling data story.
+The goal is to explore the dataset, identify interesting patterns, gain insights and create impactful visualizations to tell a compelling data story.
-This repository will contain my SQL query and a link to my published Tableau visuals.
+This repository will contain my SQL script and a link to my published Tableau visuals.

 ## Tools used
 - SQL - For Data Manipulation